SNOWDOME FOUNDATION LTD and

 The Snowdome Group competes fairly in the markets in which it operates.
 The Company relies heavily on the continuing support of its Stakeholders and these Stakeholders must not be deliberately misled in any circumstances.

 The environment in which the Group operates and the health and safety of its Officers is a key concern for Snowdome.
-The impact of environment and health and safety issues are taken into account when making key decisions.
-These decisions must not compromise the Group’s responsibility to its Officers, the environment and must at all times comply with local laws.
+The impact of environment, health and safety issues are taken into account when making key decisions.
+These decisions must not compromise the Group’s responsibility to its Officers and the environment, and must at all times comply with local laws.

 It is the responsibility of all Officers to act in accordance with occupational health and safety legislation, regulations and policies applicable to activities.

 Such harassment or discrimination may constitute an offence under legislation.
-Managers should understand and apply the principles of Equal Employment Opportunity.
+Officers should understand and apply the principles of Equal Employment Opportunity.

 Corrupt conduct involves the dishonest or partial use of power or position which results in one person/group being advantaged over another.
 Corruption can take many forms including, but not limited to: